JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 * The [Kotlin-Swift interopedia](https://github.com/kotlin-hands-on/kotlin-swift-interopedia), a collection of examples on how to use Kotlin declarations in Swift code.
-* The [Specifics of iOS memory management](native-ios-memory-management.md) section, covering details of memory management between iOS and Kotlin.
+* The [Integration with Swift/Objective-C ARC](native-arc-integration.md) section, covering the details of integration between Kotlin's tracing GC and Objective-C's ARC.

 ## Usage